 Do you want to position your content in front of as many people as possible?
 You have to calculate the reach, which is the number of unique people/accounts that have seen your content/post, but also the impressions, that is the number of times people view an influencer’s post.
 This information is not public so you need to ask the influencers to share this information with you.

 Some influencers have a huge audience, which translates into a large number of impressions.
 But it’s not enough, you should also measure the engagement, a valuable metric that brands usually use to measure long-term ROI.
 Engagement means the amount of likes, comments, and shares a post gets.
 Here you have to pay attention, because the trade of fake likes and comments has become the rule!
 However, our rule is different: quality over quantity!
 Evaluate every single comment and like!

-Conversions, this is a big hotchpotch containing different KPIs.
+Conversions: this is a big hotchpotch containing different KPIs.
 First of all, a conversion is the answer to a Call to Action, and no, it’s not only about sales!
 Of course, your conversions depend on the goals you’ve set at the beginning.
 It could be the numbers of new followers, if your goal is to increase your Brand Awareness or if you simply want to make your social media accounts grow.
 It could also be the number of mentions on social media platforms, the traffic to a particular web page or landing page or the number of new subscriptions to your newsletter.
-The goal of your Influencer Marketing campaign is to get information about your audience/ potential customers/users?
+Is the goal of your Influencer Marketing campaign to get information about your audience/ potential customers/users?
 Then your indicator could be the number of form completions!
-Last but not least, let’s not forget the indicator of the indicators, the increase in products/services sales, even easier and more efficient if you use trackable links and affiliate-specific discount codes!
+Last but not least, let’s not forget the mother of all indicators, the increase in products/services sales, even easier and more efficient if you use trackable links and affiliate-specific discount codes!